codevalley/friday-api/docs/guides/api-documentation.md

 ### Get Current User Info
 **Endpoint**: `GET /v1/auth/me`
 *(This route exists in `AuthRouter.py` but the test script might not show it.
-If you have it enabled, here’s the pattern.)*
+If you have it enabled, here's the pattern.)*

 **Description**: Returns info about the currently authenticated user.